bahaidev/textbrowser/README.md

 ## To-dos (Medium Priority)

+1. Preview styling changes (or move all controls to results page for immediate real feedback)
 1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)